 Some companies take the turn at that crossroads which focuses on getting “The Badge”.
-Impending doom is already nigh!
+Impending doom is already high!
 This requirement is of course important to a lot of companies, but it should never be the driver!
-Yes “The Badge” may be a requirement forced upon them by their customers, but if this is the driving factor then that’s when “Quality” dies for many Medium Sized Enterprises.
+Yes “The Badge” may be a requirement forced upon them by their customers, but if this is the driving factor then that’s when “Quality” dies for many Medium-Sized Enterprises.

-By the way it’s not just the external quality consultants that make this whole process seem deliberately complicated (I know I’ve spelt expensive wrong!), there is also a small piece of the Quality Manager that likes to protect their own fiefdom.
-We all put our arm around our copybook to some extent, but in a lot of these cases it results in a part time, undervalued Quality Assurance Department that is staffed by demotivated people, who once were the very best at what they did!
+By the way, it’s not just the external quality consultants that make this whole process seem deliberately complicated (I know I’ve spelt expensive wrong!), there is also a small piece of the Quality Manager that likes to protect their fiefdom.
+We all put our arm around our copybook to some extent, but in a lot of these cases, it results in a part-time, undervalued Quality Assurance Department that is staffed by demotivated people, who once were the very best at what they did!
 Their job now however is to “police” “The Badge”!

 In the interests of openness and transparency, I have to tell you that I make my living as a Quality Management Consultant.
 There are different types of Quality Consultants however and my primary focus for the businesses I work with is to ensure continuous improvement and improved profitability for the company, by fostering a positive Quality culture throughout the organisation.
 After that Certification is a nice bonus.

-What many MSEs don’t understand is that Quality Management is actually a cost effective problem solving process to apply to their own business?
-By working in tandem with dulann Ltd, who deploy a technological solution to Quality Management, any MSE can operate a Quality Management System that works within weeks, without a full time resource (and it will get you “The Badge”).
+What many MSEs don’t understand is that Quality Management is a cost-effective problem-solving process to apply to their own business?
+By working in tandem with dulann Ltd, which deploys a technological solution to Quality Management, any MSE can operate a Quality Management System that works within weeks, without a full-time resource (and it will get you “The Badge”).
 At its very simplest Quality Management is a continual improvement tool that looks at every aspect of your business and tells you where you can get better.
-This is a never ending closed loop that continually tests and fixes your business so your performance is always improving, and your costs are always reducing, who wouldn’t want that?
+This is a never-ending closed loop that continually tests and fixes your business so your performance is always improving, and your costs are always reducing, who wouldn’t want that?

-The last barrier or excuse I get all the time is “I just don’t have the resources to follow through on this” and I primarily hear this from small Business owners who are under pressure from all angles.
-They need QMS expertise available to enable them to work to an International Standard but they can’t afford to hire a full time Quality Expert and they actually don’t need a full time resource anyway, they just need somebody available for a few days a month who can direct and manage their Quality activity.
+The last barrier or excuse I get all the time is “I just don’t have the resources to follow through on this” and I primarily hear this from small business owners who are under pressure from all angles.
+They need QMS expertise available to enable them to work to an International Standard but they can’t afford to hire a full-time Quality Expert and they don’t need a full-time resource anyway, they just need somebody available for a few days a month who can direct and manage their Quality activity.

-So the Quality World is like the Real World itself, and advantage lies with the big guys whose access to resources both human, and financial, means they have a head start in the journey to QMS excellence.
+So the Quality World is like the Real World itself, and the advantage lies with the big guys whose access to resources both human and financial, means they have a head start in the journey to QMS excellence.

 MAKING QUALITY MANAGEMENT MORE ACCESSIBLE

-Well one obvious answer is technology and of course I have seen and used digital Quality Management Systems in my Quality journey but invariably these are priced out of the range of the little guy which again hands the advantage to the larger organisation who can afford to throw money at this.
-So traditionally the entire idea of “Quality Management” and achieving an International Standard like ISO 9001:2015 has been biased in favour of larger Companies who have more resources. dulann have designed a digital QMS that is scalable and affordable.
+Well one obvious answer is technology and of course, I have seen and used digital Quality Management Systems in my Quality journey but invariably these are priced out of the range of the little guy who again hands the advantage to the larger organisation who can afford to throw money at this.
+So traditionally the entire idea of “Quality Management” and achieving an International Standard like ISO 9001:2015 has been biased in favour of larger companies who have more resources. dulann has designed a digital QMS that is scalable and affordable.
 Everyone from a Sole Trader or a very small Business up to a large Global Multi-National with thousands of employees can get access to the same level of Quality Management Expertise and a Digital Solution.

-Contact us on email@example.com today to book a demonstration.
+Contact us at firstname.lastname@example.org today to book a demonstration.